syncfusion-content/flutter-docs/Flutter/maps/getting-started.md

 ---
 layout: post
 title: Getting Started for Syncfusion Flutter Maps | Syncfusion
-description: This section explains the steps required to add the maps widget and its elements such as data labels, selection, markers, bubbles, and legends.
+description: This section explains the steps required to add the maps widget and its elements such as data labels, markers, bubbles, and legends.
 platform: Flutter
 control: SfMaps
 documentation: ug
 ---

 # Getting Started with Flutter Maps (SfMaps)
-This section explains the steps required to add the maps widget and its elements such as data labels, selection, markers, bubbles, assignable colors based on region, and legends.
+This section explains the steps required to add the maps widget and its elements such as data labels, markers, bubbles, assignable colors based on region, and legends.
 This section covers only basic features needed to know to get started with Syncfusion maps.

 ## Add Flutter maps to an application
 Create a simple project using the instructions given in the [Getting Started with your first Flutter app](https://flutter.dev/docs/get-started/test-drive?tab=vscode#create-app) documentation.